mintplugins/mp-core/readme.txt

 == Changelog ==

+= 1.0.0.5 = December X, 2014
+* Changes the save routine for single meta fields to match the changes made for repeaters (quotes, esc_html)

 = 1.0.0.4 = December 12, 2014
 * Changed metabox save routine to save all fields if it is the first time it is ever being saved
 * Took port number out of mp_core_get_current_url function.